 Your Guide To Superannuation In Australia

-Superannuation has become an increasingly popular topic.
+Superannuation is becoming a more popular topic.
 Why is that?

-With so much instability across the globe, our financial future is more important than ever for younger and older people alike.
+When the world feels a bit more uncertain, our financial future feels more important than ever – for young and old people alike.

-To help you take charge of your super, we’ve pulled all of the helpful Etax resources together in one place.
+To help you take charge of your super, we’ve linked all of the helpful Etax resources about superannuation together in one place, below.

 What is superannuation and why do we need it?

-If you’re self employed, you’ll need to set up and pay into a super fund yourself (see below for professional advice for choosing a super fund).
+If you’re self employed, you pay into a super fund account yourself (see below for tips on choosing a super fund).

 Read our starter blog to get up to speed with all the superannuation need-to-know facts: